matthew-godin/Licode/doc/miscellaneous/database/README.md

 python migrations/migrations.py migrate
 ```

-For more information about migrations.py, visit:
+For more information about the migrations script, visit the following link.

 **[migrations](https://github.com/matthew-godin/migrations)**